silv3rshi3ld/TNO-SC-CS/cheatsheets/AD-Attack-Cheatsheet.md

     # Use the certificate for authentication
     certipy auth -pfx administrator.pfx -dc-ip <dc_ip>
     ```
   - **Evasion Tip**: Certificate requests are legitimate operations and often generate minimal alerts.
 The authentication using the certificate is also less likely to trigger alerts than traditional credential-based authentication.
+Perform certificate requests during business hours when legitimate certificate operations are common.

 - **ESC2 Attack (SAN Attribute Misconfiguration)**: Exploit templates that allow specifying Subject Alternative Name (SAN).
   - **Tools**: `Certipy`
+  - **Vulnerability Details**: ESC2 targets templates that:
+    1. Allow the SAN extension (`CTPRIVATEKEY_ATTRIBUTE_TEMPLATE.msPKI-Certificate-Name-Flag` includes `CTPRIVATEKEY_FLAG_SUBJECT_ALT_REQUIRE_DOMAIN_DNS` or similar flags)
+    2. Enable client authentication (EKU)
+    3. Allow low-privileged users to enroll
+  - **Attack Mechanics**: The SAN field can contain alternative identities for the certificate holder.
+By specifying a high-privileged user's UPN in the SAN field, you can authenticate as that user.
+This is different from ESC1 because it uses the SAN field rather than the subject field.
   - **Example (ESC2 Exploitation)**:
     ```bash
     # Request a certificate with SAN specifying a domain admin